JensJoschi/plant_model_ibm/README.md

 # INTERNAL USE ONLY, NO PROPAGATION, CONVEYING OR DISTRIBUTION WITHOUT EXPLICIT PERMISSSION

+# Version

+This readme concerns Plant model version 0.5.1.
+Please make sure the documentation matches the version you would like to use.
 # Overview

 This repository hosts the ECOLOPES Plant model.
 It is meant for use within the computational workflow (WP3) of ECOLOPES, but we may in the future publish it as stand-alone model for research use as well.

-The folder /src contains all source files of the model; a "tests.cpp" that allows conducting unit tests (currently for testing the test strategy only); and a CMake file that compiles the model both as a library (.dylib/.dll) and as executable for unit tests.
+The folder /doc contains figures relevant for this documentation.
-The folder /include contains dependencies: nlohmann::json, easylogging++, and a few files from the ECOLOPES ECOLOGICAL MODEL The folder /999-test includes files to run a simple test case of the plant model.
+The folder /include contains dependencies: nlohmann::json, easylogging++, and a few files from the ECOLOPES ECOLOGICAL MODEL.
+It also includes the public header file of the plant model library (the output of this repo).
+The folder /out contains the binary files (including the library) constructed by this repo.
+The folder /rscripts contains a few rscripts to generate inputs or analyse outputs.
+More like scribbled notes than anything useful.
+The folder /src contains all source files of the model, and a CMake file that compiles the model as executable.

-root contains "maintest.cpp" with a main() function, and another CMake file which compiles maintest.cpp and links it with the compiled plant model library (currently for testing only).
-Root also contains a doxyfile for documentation of the code(click on the download button ->documentation, or go to CICD->pipelines and download there).
-Lastly, root contains test.json, a configuration file telling the plant model global simulation parameters and where to find which data.
+The folder /tests includes unit tests, a CMake file to build them, and all inputs for a test run root further contains a master CMake file that compiles the binaries (library, executable and tests), a doxyfile for documentation of the code(click on the download button ->documentation, or go to CICD->pipelines and download there) and a logger configuration file (see easylogging help).
 Root further contains this README file and a separrate USER GUIDE.

 # COPYRIGHT notice